sourcegraph/language-server-protocol/protocol.md

 #### <a name="workspace_symbol"></a>Workspace Symbols Request

 The workspace symbol request is sent from the client to the server to list project-wide symbols matching the query string.
 The text document parameter specifies the active document at time of the query.
-This can be used to scope the search to a specific workspace if the document tree contains multiple workspaces.
-If textDocument is undefined and there is only one workspace in the document tree, then `workspace/symbol` should return results from that workspace.
-If there are multiple workspaces, the behavior is undefined.
+This can be used to rank or limit results.

 _Request_:
 * method: 'workspace/symbol'